SamVivers/GatewayProject-k8s/README.md

 ###### cd deployments/
 ###### vim authentication-service-deployment.yaml

-and replace my IP address with the one generated for you
+and replace my IP address in the ACTIVATION_LINK environment variable with the one generated for you
 ![alt text](https://raw.githubusercontent.com/SamVivers/images/master/authentication-service-deployment.jpg)

 then restart the deployments